AleksiNissila/Price_comparison_tool/README.md

 GUI tool for fetching and comparing prices from buff.163.com and steamcommunity.com.

-Buff requires logging in to get price information, so the tool needs browser cookies for Buff in order to work.
+Buff requires logging in to get price information, so the tool needs browser cookies for Buff pasted in the config.json file in order to work.